CongducPham/LowCostLoRaGw/README.md

 Use an Arduino as a LoRa gateway
 --------------------------------

 The gateway can also be based on an Arduino board, as described in the web page.
-With the Arduino IDE, open the Arduino_LoRa_Gateway sketch and set the compilation #define as follows:

-#define IS_RCV_GATEWAY
-//#define IS_SEND_GATEWAY

-compile the code and upload to an Arduino board.
-Then follow instruction on how to use the Arduino board as a gateway.
+With the Arduino IDE, open the Arduino_LoRa_Gateway sketch and set the compilation #define to have IS_RCV_GATEWAY and not IS_SEND_GATEWAY.
+Compile the code and upload to an Arduino board.
+Then follow instructions on how to use the Arduino board as a gateway.

 Enjoy!